acemod/ACE3/docs/wiki/featurex/fortify.md

 ## 2. Usage

-Please note that to use this function the `Fortify module` needs to be placed down and `Fortify tool` equipped by player.
+Please note that to use this function the `Fortify Module` needs to be placed down and `Fortify Tool` equipped by player.

 ### 2.1 Placing fortification